TheRenato/Deploy-New-Hetzner-VPS/README.md

  * The server is created and can be deleted.
  * SSH to server and make it do stuff.
  * Add Swap file to the server.

-## ToDo

- * Add backup job.
- * Perform backups at x times.
  * Structure the GitLab-Ci so it uses child pipelines instead.
 It will be easier to incorporate it to a new repo later.
  * Seperate the creation of server and configuration.

+## ToDo

  * The option to Pre install Docker.
  * The option to have a floating IP.

+## In the future...

+ * Add backup job.
+ * Perform backups at x times.
  * The option to recreate server of backup.